Uglich: History

 The city was first documented in 1148 as Ugliche Pole (Corner Field).
 The town's name is thought to allude to the nearby turn in the Volga River, and is derived from the Russian word ugol (a corner, a nook).

+Principality of Uglich

 From 1218 until 1328, Uglich was the seat of a small princedom.
 At that time, the local princes sold their rights to the great prince of Moscow.
 Uglich was a border town of the Grand Duchy of Moscow, and it was burned several times in conflicts by Lithuanians, Tatars, and the grand prince of Tver.

 Grand Duke Ivan III of Moscow gave the town in 1462 to his younger brother Andrey Bolshoy (Andrey the Great).
 During Andrey's reign, the town was expanded and the first stone buildings were constructed.
 Particularly notable were the cathedral (rebuilt in 1713), the Intercession Monastery (destroyed by the Bolsheviks in the early 20th century as part of the Uglich water reservoir), and the red-brick palace of the prince (completed in 1481 and still standing).